mokobiajane/HomeAssignnmenttt/Assignment.3/README.md

 st135735@student.spbu.ru

+There exsist three classes(autobot,dinobot,predacon) These classes are inherited from the 4th class(Transformers class).
+Making it a total of four classes.

-Build: Use `make` Command
+Build: Use `make test` Command

-Launch: run `./jtransformers ` executable
+Launch: run `./test-jtransformers ` executable

 This file contains my name, group,and email.